Board & Staff

 Lawrence has also held management roles in land acquisition and development for some of the region’s largest builders including Ryland, KB Home, and D.R.
 Horton.
 In the real estate consulting arena, he was also Vice President of a local boutique consulting firm.
 Lawrence is a graduate of the University of Houston and Texas A&M University.

-In addition to serving on the Development Committee and Board of Directors of HomeAid Houston, Lawrence serves as Trustee of HomePAC Houston and as a Director on Montgomery County Municipal Utility District #105.
+In addition to serving on the Development Committee and Board of Directors of HomeAid Houston, Lawrence serves as Trustee of HomePAC Houston and as a Director of Harris County Municipal Utility District #478.
 Lawrence and his wife Heather and two young children live in the Meyerland area and are members of St. John the Divine Episcopal Church.
 Lawrence’s involvement with HomeAid began with providing assistance and information related to the creation of BuildAid, a HomeAid initiative in response to Hurricane Harvey, a cause near and dear to his heart as his family has been the victim of home flooding twice in recent years.
 Serving on the HomeAid Board gives Lawrence a continued opportunity to assist an amazing team and organization that makes such a tremendous impact on the lives of people in need.

 McCalle Fryar is a Builder Solutions Specialist for 2-10 Home Buyers Warranty®, the largest new home structural warranty provider.